 I strongly believe in the upcoming decade we will continue to observe an almost logarithmic growth of digital transformation in the b2b space.
 Being part of the marketplace community I notice that all the time.
 More new b2b marketplaces are popping out every year each solving issues of more narrow sectors.
 Many of them combine a marketplace with a platform model.
 From the first one, they obtain a competitive advantage of being an asset-light company with a strong network effect.
 With the second model, they solve complicated often meaningful tasks, which give them huge cuts in operating expenditures.

-The biggest challenge for digital transformation in 2020 will be the slow pace of regulatory and legislation changes.
-New technologies such as Artificial Intelligence, Autonomous Vehicles and Blockchain are developing fast, even though the regulations for those industries are vague.
+The biggest challenge for digital transformation in 2020 will be the slow pace of regulatory and legislative changes.
+New technologies such as Artificial Intelligence, Autonomous Vehicles, and Blockchain are developing fast, even though the regulations for those industries are vague.
 It is increasingly important for governments to set up some rules that will create clear boundaries but won’t slow down the development of these technologies.

 Through our most recent Digital Transformation Conference series it’s apparent that one of the biggest sticking points with those transforming their business capabilities is that of people and culture.
-It’s clear that many organisations have invested heavily in enterprise technology and the tools for a coherent digital workplace but often neglected the need to bring the workforce up to speed and build a culture of innovation and free thinking.
-Businesses need to realise, and realise quickly, that in order to make effective use of new investments within digital technologies leaders need to clearly communicate change and educate frontline staff on the merits of adopting such tech.
+It’s clear that many organizations have invested heavily in enterprise technology and the tools for a coherent digital workplace but often neglected the need to bring the workforce up to speed and build a culture of innovation and free-thinking.
+Businesses need to realize and realize quickly, that in order to make effective use of new investments within digital technologies leaders need to clearly communicate change and educate frontline staff on the merits of adopting such tech.

-Arek Skuza is a go-to-market strategy for AI-based products expert.
+Arek Skuza is a go-to-market strategy for AI-based products experts.
 Speaker.
 Author.
-Arek writes about go-to-market strategy, AI-powered products launch, and product management at www.arekskuza.com
+Arek writes about go-to-market strategy, AI-powered products launch, and product management at arekskuza.com